LaurenForster25/charles-darwin-project-one/README.md

 Navigation Bar
   - The fully responsive navigation bar provides links for each page of the website and is located on every page.
 The nav bar is accessible to the user throughout each web page as they scroll down.
      - This allows users to travel quickly to anywhere on the site and helps them navigate to a particular piece of information quickly instead of having to scroll up and down multiple times.
+Footer
+   - The footer contains a Copyright note.
+As this is a historical website and not a wesbite encourgaing the use of a product, I have not included social media links.
+      - The footer is included in all of the pages of the website which creates a more uniform design.

 ### First Page

 Introduction and Starting Image